Hernia

-Groin hernias that do not cause symptoms in males do not need to be repaired.
-Repair, however, is generally recommended in women due to the higher rate of femoral hernias, which have more complications.
+Groin hernias that do not cause symptoms in males do not need immediate surgical repair, a practice referred to as "watchful waiting".
+However most men tend to eventually undergo groin hernia surgery due to the development of pain.
+For women, however, repair is generally recommended due to the higher rate of femoral hernias, which have more complications.
 If strangulation occurs, immediate surgery is required.
-Repair may be done by open surgery or laparoscopic surgery.
+Repair may be done by open surgery, laparoscopic surgery, or robotic-assisted surgery.
 Open surgery has the benefit of possibly being done under local anesthesia rather than general anesthesia.
 Laparoscopic surgery generally has less pain following the procedure.
 A hiatus hernia may be treated with lifestyle changes such as raising the head of the bed, weight loss and adjusting eating habits.
 The medications H2 blockers or proton pump inhibitors may help.
 If the symptoms do not improve with medications, a surgery known as laparoscopic Nissen fundoplication may be an option.

+Globally in 2019, there were 32.53 million prevalent cases of inguinal, femoral, and abdominal hernias, with a 95% uncertainty interval ranging from 27.71 to 37.79 million.
+Additionally, there were 13.02 million incident cases, with an uncertainty interval of 10.68 to 15.49 million.
+These figures reflect a 36.00% increase in prevalent cases and a 63.67% increase in incident cases compared to the numbers reported in 1990.
 About 27% of males and 3% of females develop a groin hernia at some point in their lives.
 Inguinal, femoral and abdominal hernias were present in 18.5 million people and resulted in 59,800 deaths in 2015.
 Groin hernias occur most often before the age of 1 and after the age of 50.
 It is not known how commonly hiatus hernias occur, with estimates in North America varying from 10% to 80%.
 The first known description of a hernia dates back to at least 1550 BC, in the Ebers Papyrus from Egypt.

+Pathogenesis

+Most hernias happen when the muscles and tendons in the belly weaken or get damaged, which makes it hard for them to keep the insides in place and support the body properly.
+The belly and pelvis act like a container made of muscles, tendons and bones.
+When pressure builds up inside this container, the muscles push back to keep everything in place.
+If the pressure gets too high, it may cause the belly's wall to break, leading to a hernia.
+Once a hernia starts, it keeps enlarging, because the tension on the wall there increases.